 I love stories!
 “Read it again, please?” my six-year-old self would beg.
-Pictures formed in my mind while listening to the rhythm of mom’s voice.
+Images formed in my mind while listening to the rhythm of mom’s voice.
 I was hooked.
 When I could read on my own, I devoured Nancy Drew and Judy Blume books.
-I admired Nancy’s tidy way of wrapping up a case and Fudge was the little brother I was glad I never had!
+I admired Nancy’s tidy way of wrapping up a case and Fudge was the little brother I’m grateful I never had!

 Currently I work as a Reading Teacher helping struggling second and third-grade readers.
 They are surprising, funny, quick and honest as they share opinions about our stories.
 Watching them grow as readers and writers throughout the year is a privilege.
 They teach me, too.

-About thirteen years ago the creative side of me came knocking at the door again–like a persistent yet gentle friend–and I became serious about learning the craft of writing.
+About thirteen years ago my creative side came knocking at the door again–like a persistent yet gentle friend–and I became serious about learning the craft of writing.
 I took a magazine and novel writing course, and now I can give voices to the characters that roam through my head or write about ideas that make me wonder.
-Nights, on weekends and in stolen moments I write (we all search out those minutes, right?)
+I write at night, on weekends and in stolen moments.

-Of course I’m eager to keep getting better as a writer, so I look to professional sites and great books to help me get better.
+Of course I’m eager to get more proficient as a writer, so I look to professional sites and great books to lead me forward.

 My family is my true rock and since dynamics are changing (one college aged child, one close), I am gaining more time to write.
 My dog–my great furry love–keeps me company and finds me when it’s time for breaks.
 (I wish she could read my stuff….)

-And to wrap it up … some favorite authors: Stephen King, Dorothea Benton Frank, Judy Blume, Neil Gaiman, and Mary Downing Hahn to name a few.
+I’ve got lots of favorite authors: Stephen King, Dorothea Benton Frank, Judy Blume, Dave Barry, Neil Gaiman, Mary Downing Hahn and Kate Messner, to name a few.